mekatronik-achmadi/md_tutorial/internship/tutorials/linuxvbox.md

 ## OS Deployment

-Here an example of installing Ubuntu-Mate or Manjaro-Mate (your choice) in VirtualBox
+Here an example of installing Ubuntu-Mate or Manjaro-Mate (you choose one) in VirtualBox

 ### Ubuntu Mate